Alana Beard: USA Basketball

 Beard was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Mar Del Plata, Argentina.
 The event was held in July 2000, when the USA team defeated Cuba to win the championship.
 Beard helped the team the gold medal, starting all five games and leading all scorers with 15.4 points per game.
 She was the leading scorer in the opening game against Puerto Rico with 23 points (tied with Aminata Yanni) and the leading scorer against Argentina with 24 points.

 She continued as a member of the team which went on to the World Championships in Brno, Czech Republic.
 Beard was the second leading scorer for the USA team (behind Diana Taurasi) with 18.0 points per game.
 That scoring placed her fifth among all participants.
 She helped the team win the bronze medal.

 Off the court

 In 2004, Beard started the Alana Beard Foundation a nonprofit organization that sponsors female AAU basketball teams, aiding young women with the necessary resources to achieve success on or off court.
 The foundation currently sponsors seven female AAU basketball teams.
 Six of the teams are located in Maryland called Alana Beard's Future and one in her hometown Shreveport, Louisiana, called the Southern Mystics.

 In 2018, Beard traveled to the Philippines as a Sports Envoy with the U.S. State Department's Sports Diplomacy Office.
-Together with Cherokee Parks, Beard and Parks led a basketball clinic for youth in Davao and Manila.
+Together with Cherokee Parks, she led a basketball clinic for youth in Davao and Manila.
 In so doing, Beard helped contribute to Sports Diplomacy's mission to promote leadership and inclusion in youth.